See All the Winners of the 2020 Oscars

-The 92nd Academy Awards arrive at the end of a relatively short awards season, which kicked off in earnest with the Golden Globes, in early January, cementing frontrunners like Joaquin Phoenix, Renée Zellweger, 1917 and Parasite.
+The 92nd Academy Awards arrived at the end of a relatively short awards season, which kicked off in earnest with the Golden Globes, in early January, cementing frontrunners like Joaquin Phoenix, Renée Zellweger, 1917 and Parasite.
 Questions abounded heading into the 2020 Oscars: How would the show fare in it second consecutive hostless year?
 Could the first South Korean film nominated for Best Picture go all the way?
 Would Netflix and Joker find continued awards-season success or fizzle out in the end?
 And how long would Hollywood, and viewers at home, tolerate the lack of recognition for the work of women and people of color before declaring the ceremony altogether irrelevant?

 The evening couldn’t address all of these questions, but it would at least offer definitive answers to the question of whose mantels would have some shiny new adornment.